 2. Label the human plasma protein samples by biotinylation.
 There are a number of commercial kits that can be used for biotinylation.
 Custom protocols can also be developed and used for this step.
 The same biotinylation procedure should be used for all microarrays subject to comparison.
 Following biotinylation, the labeled plasma proteins should be purified to remove free biotin and other labeling contaminants.
 It is also possible to label the serum proteins directly using Arrayit Green540 and Red640 reactive fluorescent dyes (Cat.
 AR540 and AR640).
 Dye-labeled serum proteins should be purified prior to use on PlasmaScan.

 3. Activate the PlasmaScan Antibody Microarrays.
 PlasmaScan requires activation prior to use to remove unbound monoclonal antibody molecules and to shield the surface against non-specific binding.
-Activate PlasmaScan by mixing for 60 min in Protein Microarray Activation Buffer (Cat.
+Activate PlasmaScan by mixing 5 times for 5 min each in 5 ml of Protein Microarray Activation Buffer (Cat.
 PMAB).
-The activation step can be performed with gentle mixing in 15 ml of Protein Microarray Activation Buffer in a petri dish or 450 ml of Protein Microarray Activation Buffer in a High-Throughput Wash Station.
-Skipping this step will result in very high background.
-Following activation, wash the PlasmaScan microarrays two times for 5 min in Protein Microarray Wash Buffer (Cat.
-PMWB) and one time for 1 sec in Protein Microarray Rinse Buffer (Cat.
+The activation steps should be performed with gentle mixing in a Microarray Reaction Tray (Cat.
+MRT).
+Following activation, wash the PlasmaScan microarrays 2 times for 5 min each in 5 ml of Protein Microarray Wash Buffer (Cat.
+PMWB) and one time for 10 sec in Protein Microarray Rinse Buffer (Cat.
 PMRB).
-All washes can be performed using 25 ml volumes in a petri dish or 450 ml volumes in a High-Throughput Wash Station (Cat.
-HTW) with gentle agitation.
-After washing, spin for 1 sec in a Microarray High-Speed Centrifuge to dry the PlasmaScan microarrays.
+All washes can be performed using 5 ml volumes Microarray Reaction Trays with gentle agitation.
+After washing, spin for 5 sec in a Microarray High-Speed Centrifuge to dry the PlasmaScan microarrays.

 5. Stain the PlasmaScan microarrays with a fluorescent streptavidin secondary reagent.
 Prepare the secondary antibody reagent by diluting the Cy3- or Cy5-streptavidin conjugate to a final concentration of 1 µg/ml in Protein Microarray Reaction Buffer (Cat.
 PMRB).
 A one thousand-fold (1:1,000) dilution of the 1 mg/ml Cy3-Streptavidin staining reagent from Jackson ImmunoResearch (Cat.
 016-160-084) works well for this application.
 A 1.0 ml volume of secondary reagent is prepared by mixing 1.0 µl Cy3-streptavidin in 1 ml of Protein Microarray Reaction Buffer.
 Mix by inverting the tube 10 times.
-Stain the PlasmaScan microarrays using 300 µl of diluted secondary reagent in each reaction area of AHC1x24 or AHC4x24 with the modified gasket.
-Stain for 60 min at room temperature with gentle agitation.
-Following the staining step, wash the PlasmaScan microarrays three times for 3 min in Protein Microarray Wash Buffer (Cat.
-PMWB) and one time for 1 sec in Protein Microarray Rinse Buffer (Cat.
+Stain the PlasmaScan microarrays using 300 µl of diluted secondary reagent in each reaction area of AHC4X8L for 60 min at 37°C with gentle agitation.
+Following the staining step, wash the PlasmaScan 380 microarrays 5 times for 2 min in Protein Microarray Wash Buffer (Cat.
+PMWB) and one time for 10 sec in Protein Microarray Rinse Buffer (Cat.
 PMNB) with gentle agitation.
-Washes can be performed using 25 ml volumes in a petri dish or 450 ml volumes in a High-Throughput Wash Station with gentle agitation.
-After washing, spin for 1 sec in a Microarray High-Speed Centrifuge to dry the PlasmaScan microarrays.
+Washes can be performed using 5 ml volumes in a Microarray Reaction Tray.
+After washing, spin for 5 sec in a Microarray High-Speed Centrifuge to dry the PlasmaScan 380 microarrays.

 6. Scan the microarrays for fluorescence emission.
-Scan the PlasmaScan Antibody Microarrays using an Arrayit SpotLight (Cat.
-SLMS) or Arrayit InnoScan® 710 (Cat.
-710) or 900 (Cat.
-900) microarray scanner set to detect Cy3 or Cy5.
-PlasmaScan can also be read with other brands of microarray scanner compatible with the open platform substrate slide 25 x 76 mm format.
+Scan the PlasmaScan 380 Antibody Microarrays using an Arrayit InnoScan® 710 (Cat.
+710), 910 (Cat.
+910) or 1100 (Cat.
+1100) microarray scanner set to detect Cy3 or Cy5.
+PlasmaScan 380 can also be read with other brands of microarray scanners compatible with the open platform substrate slide 1 x 25 x 76 mm format.
 Scanner settings should be adjusted to minimize saturated signals to 1% or less.
 Multiple scans can be taken to capture data at different sensitivity levels.
-All data files should be saved as 16-bit TIFF images for data analysis.
+All data files should be saved as 16-bit or 20-bit TIFF images for data analysis.

 Antibody Epitope Map